gkampitakis/go-snaps/README.md

 If you want to remove the obsolete snap files and snapshots you can run tests with `UPDATE_SNAPS=true` env variable.

-The reason for using `TestMain` is `go-snaps` needs to be sure that all tests are finished so it can keep track which snapshots were not called.
+The reason for using `TestMain`, is because `go-snaps` needs to be sure that all tests are finished so it can keep track which snapshots were not called.

 **Example:**